AdamSiekierski/gatsby-plugin-nodejs/readme.md

 ### Todo

 - [x] Integration with Express.js
-- [ ] Support for creating pathPrefix
+- [x] Support for creating pathPrefix
 - [x] Run server on build, so that Gatsby could be able to fetch data from it
 - [ ] Run server along with development server
 - [ ] Integration with other Node.js frameworks like Koa or Fastify
 - [ ] If the site isn't built when server is launched, build it automatically
+- [ ] Custom server filename and location

 ### License